RubiyaHud/Bootstrap-Common-Template/README.md

 CSS folder -> bootstrap.min.css (CSS file which we can get by downloading the Bootstrap)

 By Downloading the Bootstrap (version 5), we will get the Compiled CSS and JS folder

+CSS folder -> media.css (CSS file which is created for media queries to get Responsive view)

+Bootstrap 4 breakpoints is applied, link below: https://getbootstrap.com/docs/4.6/layout/overview/

+Bootstrap 4 breakpoints are copied and pasted in the media.css file